AntonieaH/datajourney/README.md

-# datajourney
+# README
-See my data exploits!
+This is dedicated to my research and writings about autoencoders!
+Please feel free to explore.